George Rust

 George Rust (January 4, 1788 – September 18, 1857) was Virginia plantation owner, soldier and politician.
 During the War of 1812, Rust helped defend Baltimore, Maryland (where he later owned property and died), and rose to become a general in the Virginia militia, as well as the civilian superintendent of the arsenal at Harper's Ferry.

 Early and family life

-George Rust was born in Loudoun County, Virginia to George Rust (1760–1850) and Elizabeth Rust (ca. 1766–1844), and spent part of his childhood in Prince George's County, Maryland.
+George Rust was born in Loudoun County, Virginia to George Rust and Elizabeth Rust, and spent part of his childhood in Prince George's County, Maryland.
 He married Maria Claggett Marlow (d.
 1863), and they had nine children, of which seven survived childhood, including Olivia Maria (d.
 1844), Mary Virginia (d.
 1826), Mary Virginia Rust Yellott (1830–1914), Col. Armistead Thomson Mason Rust (1820–1887), Col. George Thomas Rust (1826–1900), Margaret Rust Bedinger (1818–1843) and Charlotte Rust Rogers (1836–1923).

 Career

 During the War of 1812, Rust helped defend Baltimore, Maryland during the Battle of Baltimore.

 Loudoun County voters elected Rust as one of their two delegates in the Virginia House of Delegates in 1818–1819 (after George McCarty refused to take the oath required by the new Dueling Act) and he served along with experienced delegate Robert Braden.
 However, both were unseated in the 1819 election, and replaced by Fayette Ball and Stephen C. Roszel.
 While Ball was re-elected in 1820, so was Rust, and he was re-elected to the part-time position in the following two annual elections, serving until after the 1823 election, alongside William Chilton, then Robert Braden before Francis Stribling became the county's second delegate in the 1823 election.

 The Virginia General Assembly elected Rust as a brigadier general for the Virginia militia in 1824, hence his usual honorific.
 General Rust was a delegate to the Democratic National Convention in 1828 (when he voted for Andrew Jackson) and again in 1852.

 Rust was appointed Superintendent of the U.S. Arsenal at Harper's Ferry in February 1830, and retired (still a civilian) from that post in March, 1837.
 In the middle of his term, the Baltimore and Ohio Railroad reached the opposite shore.
 Rust also had business investments in Baltimore, including a hat and shoe store in the 1840–1846 and a bank in 1856.

 Rust built Rockland near Leesburg, Virginia about 1822.
 He also owned Exeter, a nearby plantation now destroyed.
 He and Albert Rust also bought "Indian Town", a plantation in Lancaster County, Virginia in 1856.
 1850 Census records show that George Rust owned 33 slaves in Loudon County, VA.